Visit Louisiana's Pick-Your-Own Farms

 While Louisiana’s farmers markets are great spots for picking up fresh, locally grown fruits and veggies, so are our pick-your-own farms.

-In fact, a visit to a Louisiana pick-your-own farm is the perfect way to spend a Saturday morning with your family.
 Teach your kids about where their food really comes from, and savor the flavors of berries fresh off the vine.

 No matter what you’re picking, there are a few things to keep in mind for your visit.
 Always call the farm in advance to inquire about hours and make sure the produce is prime for picking.
 Some pick-your-own farms post updates on crops and farm conditions on their websites or Facebook pages.
 Also ask if baskets and other picking supplies are provided.